frankhale/toby/README.md

 ### How can I run the latest code?

-NOTE: If you want to run Toby you can just run it from the latest 1.0-SNAPSHOT release.
-If you are impatient you can follow the steps below.
+NOTE: If you want to run Toby you can just run it from the latest 1.0-RC1 release if you are on Windows.
+If you aren't on Windows or want to run the latest code you can follow the instructions below.

-I've provided a 1.0-SNAPSHOT release.
-This release uses NW.js.
-I plan to release an updated 1.0-SNAPSHOT tomorrow (Friday, 27 May 2016) that will actually be two releases, one based on NW.js and one based on Electron.

-If you want to run the latest code then I'll provide my development workflow here.
 Set up the folder structure for working with either NW.js or Electron like
 this:

 ```